justinwkcheung/first-ajax/README.md

 2. Switch back and forth between the /ping and /pong URLs, reloading the page and running your request each time.
 What do you see in your Developer Tools?
 What messages show up in your console?
 - both have XHR finished loading - but fail has 500 internal server error

+Step 9

+3. Investigate the Request and Response "Headers" in your Network Tab.
+What is the 'Accepts' of the Request, and the 'Content-Type' of the response?

+- Accepts text/html
+- content-type: text/html